Luis Ibáñez: First season

 On 25 June 2008, Ibáñez signed a five-year contract worth €300,000 per annum with Dinamo Zagreb along with fellow Argentine footballer Guillermo Suárez who was transferred from Club Atlético Tigre.
-The two were also the first ever Argentine footballers to play for the club.
+The two were also the first ever Argentine men's footballers to play for the club.
 He was presented to the Croatian media as a successor to Hrvoje Čale and competition to Carlos Santos on the left back position, and was issued a number 3 jersey.
 The club then signed another left flank player Mirko Hrgović on 18 July, who would quickly establish himself as a first-choice left back for the club, which eventually saw Ibáñez failing to make an appearance in a couple of early season matches.
 He was meant to play in his first official match for the club on 23 July in the Champions League first qualifying round against Linfield, but was disrupted by a shoulder injury.
 His debut appearance for Dinamo Zagreb came on 17 August in a 6–0 league win against Cibalia.
 Eleven days later, he also debuted in the Champions League, making an appearance as a substitute in a 3–1 defeat against Shakhtar Donetsk.
 Soon he established himself as a first team regular and was subject to constant praise by the Croatian football critics for his performances and commitment to the club.